v-rusmit/AzureCLI/4-VirtualDatacenter/BarracudaNVADocumentation.md

 4. Once logged into the mgmt. system go to Server Manager and under local server turn off “IE Enhanced Security Configuration”
 5. From the Jump Box open a web browser and go to http://privateIP:8000
 6. At the barracuda login use this info to login.
- a.
-Username: admin
+ 1. Username: admin
- b.
-Password: Sw!mmingP00l
+ 2. Password: Sw!mmingP00l
 7. Once logged in click on the Advanced Tab>Advanced Networking